elena19m/cloud-courses/website/docs/common/dns/_dns_reconnaissance.md

 Usually, you start by inspecting all the hosts in the target network, their open ports and their services.

 :::warning
 For this task, you must allow recursive queries for your DNS server.
-This should be already configured from the previous tasks, but double check to make sure.
 :::

 You can do additional checking on the DNS server.